How to Ask Your Boss for a Promotion

 Stay on top of your game in your current role, and make sure you are exceeding expectations in everything you do.

 Enhance your skill set by seeking out professional growth opportunities, such as seminars, workshops, or courses.
-You can learn specific skills needed for the position you are aiming for.
+You can learn the specific skills needed for the position you are aiming for.

 Also, networking and meeting new people can provide visibility and potential advocates for your promotion.